ewei068/pokestar/design.md

 * Backpack:
 	* {CATEGORY_ID}: ID of cateogry.
 		* {ITEM_ID} => Quantity: Maps an item ID to quantity of owned item.
+* claimedLevelRewards: Array of level rewards claimed.
+* purchasedShopItemsToday: Map of itemId => quantity purchased; used to track daily purchase limits.
+* lastShopPurchase: Date of last shop purchase, resets purchasedShopItemsToday on a new day.
+* locations: Map of owned locations => level.

 **Backpack Category Config**